Fine-tune with the API or CLI

 Integer

-The step interval for model validation during training, used for periodic evaluation of training accuracy and loss.
+The step interval for evaluating the model's training accuracy and loss.

-This parameter affects the display frequency of Validation Loss and Validation Token Accuracy during model fine-tuning.
+This parameter affects how often Validation Loss and Validation Token Accuracy are displayed during fine-tuning.

 logging_steps